 What are the key events in Act 5 of Hamlet?

 Act 5 is crucial, featuring dramatic confrontations.
 It opens in a graveyard where Hamlet contemplates mortality after finding Yorick’s skull.
-The action shifts to the Danish court, where a duel between Hamlet and Laertes is arranged.
 This leads to tragic events, including the poisonings of Hamlet and Laertes, and the deaths of Gertrude and Claudius, ultimately resulting in Hamlet’s demise.
 The act explores themes of revenge, fate, and the inevitability of death.

 How does Hamlet’s character evolve by the end of Act 5?